Browne, Belmore, 1880-1954

 Found in 1 Collection or Record:

-Belmore Brown (1880-1954), explorer and artist.
-The papers contain diaries, published articles and pamphlets, photographs (including negatives and glass slides,) clippings, correspondence, sketches and a few paintings relating to Browne's career as an Alaskan explorer and consultant in arctic survival.
+The papers of Belmore Browne contain diaries, published articles, reports, pamphlets, photographs, negatives and glass slides; as well as newspaper clippings, sketches, paintings and some correspondence related to his career as an Alaskan explorer and consultant on Arctic survival.